ChieBKAI/attention-paper-implementation-from-scratch/README.md

   ![](https://i.imgur.com/xK0lClH.png)

 ## Inference
-  This is a sample for a translator from English to Italian with this Transformer model
+  This is a sample for a translator from English to Italian with this Transformer model:

   ![](https://i.imgur.com/jBqLpeA.png)

 ## Acknowledgements